-First, the people had been feeding on a diet of deception.
 Much like the day of Isaiah, poisonous philosophies are being swallowed down by our next generation.

-Second, the people were caught in a web of wickedness.
 Satan has a web of evil, and its most terrifying quality is that it is difficult to see.
 Our youth don’t understand that porn, alcohol, sexual immorality holds them captive by the enemy.

-Third, the people were trashing the truth.
 Isaiah 59:14-15 says, “Justice is turned back, and righteousness stands afar off; For truth is fallen in the street, and equity cannot enter.
 So truth fails, and he who departs from evil makes himself a prey.
 Then the Lord saw it, and it displeased him that there was no justice.”
 In this illustration, truth lies prostrate on the ground.
 In America, truth has been knocked down by doctors of philosophy, dishonest politicians, and false preachers.